tomzox/trowser/README.md

 major and minor version are appended to the executable name (e.g."wish8.5".)
 In this case, change the third line in the trowser.tcl script file accordingly.

-As of writing this (2009), trowser is tested against Tcl/Tk version 8.5.6.
-If the above command returns a version older than 8.4.0, you'd have to upgrade your Tcl/Tk library.
+Current version of trowser is tested against Tcl/Tk version 8.6, but it should also still work with predecessor Tcl/Tk versions 8.5 and 8.4.
+If the above command returns an even older version, you'll have to upgrade your Tcl/Tk library for using trowser.
+In Python, you can determine the version of underlying Tcl/Tk simply by running `python -m tkinter`.